dfinity/portal/docs/developer-docs/backend/rust/multiply-dependency.md

-# Basic dependency
+# 2: Deploying a basic canister

+## Overview

 One common approach to dapp design is to calculate or store data in one canister smart contract – or canister for short – that you can then use in another canister.
 This ability to share and use functions defined in different canisters, even if the underlying smart contracts are written in different languages, is an important strategy for building dapps to run on the Internet Computer blockchain.
-This tutorial provides a basic introduction to how you can write functions in one language—in the example, Motoko—then use the data in another—in this case, Rust.
+This guide provides a basic introduction to how you can write functions in one language—in the example, Motoko—then use the data in another—in this case, Rust.

-For this tutorial, both canisters are in the same project.
+For this guide, both canisters are in the same project.

 -   The Motoko canister creates an actor with a `cell` variable to contain the current value that results from an operation.